Government Affairs Committee

 The Government Affairs Committee helps to shape our chapter activities through legislative contacts, educating our membership on the legislation that confronts our industry, and liaising with NAIOP’s San Francisco, Sacramento and D.C. lobbyists.

 For the latest updates, visit the Legislative News section of the website.
-There you will find the weekly updates provided by our Sacramento lobbyists as well as a one-page summary curated by this committee to keep our members informed.
+There you will find the updates provided by our Sacramento lobbyists as well as a others curated by this committee to keep our members informed.

 Government Affairs Committee Co-Chairs: